FailAcademy/learning/wdp-vancouver/_projects/project-02.md

 **Stretch goals:**

+Want to challenge yourself?
+Your project could also:

 - Add a datepicker to the date form field and timepicker to the time field (and style it according to the client's brand)

 ## Submission Instructions